Risk Arbitrage Today: What If Rite Aid Deal Doesn't Happen?

 Rightside Group

 Rightside Group (NASDAQ:NAME) is being acquired.
-Donuts Inc has agreed to buy Rightside for $10.60 per share in an all-cash tender offer.
+Donuts Inc. has agreed to buy Rightside for $10.60 per share in an all-cash tender offer.
 That works out to an aggregate purchase price of approximately $213 million.

 Closing is contingent upon tender of more than 50 percent of Rightside shares and the receipt of regulatory approvals.
 The companies expect the merger to close during the third quarter.